-If you're buying Rogue One, make sure to connect Disney Movies Anywhere
+If you're buying Beauty and the Beast, make sure to connect Disney Movies Anywhere

 - Log into (or create) your Disney account.
 This is the same Disney account you'd use on Disney.com, the Disney Store, or a Walt Disney World vacation.

 Now, buy a movie.
 Any Disney movie you buy will show up on every digital store you've connected to your account, and with the copy of your digital film in Disney Movies Anywhere, you'll also be able to access any shorts and special features associated with the film.
-For big blockbuster movies like Moana, there will be a lot of special features.
+For big blockbuster movies like Beauty and the Beast, there will be a lot of special features.
 For smaller movies, like The Parent Trap, you'll only get the movie, but you'll get that movie anywhere that Disney has an agreement.

 What if I want to buy the Blu-ray?

 Great news!
 Remember those digital codes that come in a lot of Blu-ray combo packs?
 For Disney movies, those codes go right into Disney Movies Anywhere.
-This means that you can spend $20 buying Rogue One on digital and get all the special features on Disney Movies Anywhere, or you can wait a couple weeks, buy a shiny Blu-ray for $25, pop that digital code into DMA, and get that magical digital copy with all the special features PLUS a physical copy for when you want to use that Blu-ray player gathering dust in your entertainment center.
+This means that you can spend $20 buying Beauty and the Beast on digital and get all the special features on Disney Movies Anywhere, or buy a shiny Blu-ray combo pack for that same $20, pop that digital code into DMA, and get that magical digital copy with all the special features PLUS a physical copy for when you want to use that Blu-ray player gathering dust in your entertainment center.
+The physical copies are essentially free, so why bother buying a digital-only copy online?

 I am a huge Disney fan.
-I wait for the Blu-ray because it is the only Blu-ray I can buy with a decent digital copy.
-If you can't wait another few weeks for Rogue One, though, buy your copy content that you're not missing anything from the disc, and that your copy will be with you anywhere.
+I wait for the Blu-ray because it is the only Blu-ray I can buy that comes with a decent digital copy.
+Even better?
+This time, I don't have to wait an extra three weeks for that Blu-Ray combo pack!

 Reader comments

-If you're buying Rogue One, make sure to connect Disney Movies Anywhere
+If you're buying Beauty and the Beast, make sure to connect Disney Movies Anywhere

 I love this feature and wish other studios followed Disney.